alb2k/fuel-filling-service/README.md

 This project was create for the [Microstream hackathon](https://hackathon.microstream.one/)

 ## [Demo](https://hackathon-ms-fuel-filling.herokuapp.com)
-A demo is online available on heroku.
+A demo is hosted on heroku.

 ![openapi-ui screenshot](assets/OpenApiUI.png)